benny-lo/dsa-project/README.md

 ## WordChecker
 The goal of this project is to implement **WordChecker** (essentially Wordle) efficiently.

 The input begins with an integer `k`, representing the length of all subsequent strings.
-After that, an arbitrary number of strings is provided — these form the initial dictionary.
+After that, an arbitrary number of strings is provided, forming the initial dictionary.

 For each game (initiated with the `NEW_GAME` command), two inputs are given: a dictionary string `ref` and an integer `n`.
 These represent, respectively, the target string to be guessed and the number of guesses allowed.